docupike/docs/CONTRIBUTING.md

 ### Git workflow

-The `master` branch is always the state of truth.
+The `main` branch is always the state of truth.
 It means everything which is available in this branch goes public.
 Therefore, we have to handle this important branch with care.
 One safeguard is heavy testing (see next section).
-Another is we do not allow to commit changes directly into the `master` branch.
+Another is we do not allow to commit changes directly into the `main` branch.
 However, what we allow is to create pull requests.

 ### Continuous integration (CI)